Looking to list your PhD opportunities? Log in here.

 The University of Reading is a welcoming community for people of all faiths and cultures.
 We are committed to a healthy work-life balance and will work to ensure that you are supported personally and academically.

-Eligibility: Applicants should have a good degree (minimum of a UK Upper Second (2:1) undergraduate degree or equivalent) in Engineering or a strongly-related discipline.
+Applicants should have a good degree (minimum of a UK Upper Second (2:1) undergraduate degree or equivalent) in Engineering or a strongly-related discipline.
 Applicants will also need to meet the University’s English Language requirements.
-We offer pre-sessional courses that can help with meeting these requirements.
+We offer a Pre-sessional English programme - International Study and Language Institute at the University of Reading which can help with meeting these requirements.

 Please see Dr Evangelos Delivopoulos' academic profile: